soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ### Rolling out now!

-The new Microsoft 365 security center and the new Microsoft 365 compliance center are rolling out beginning late January and through March 2019.
-You should have access to the new Microsoft 365 security center and Microsoft 365 compliance center within this timeframe.
+The new Microsoft 365 security center and the new Microsoft 365 compliance center began rolling out earlier this year.
+If you don't have this already, you should have access to the new Microsoft 365 security center and Microsoft 365 compliance center very soon.

 ### Easy access!